Annual fee and insurance check

 Check that your personal details are correct, and update if necessary.

-Step 4 – Return your renewal notice
+Step 4 – Return your notice

 Return the notice before your current registration is suspended (the notice specifies the date).